Hilaire Belloc: Disputes with other authors

-In the 1920s, Belloc attacked H. G. Wells's The Outline of History.
-Belloc criticised what he termed Wells's secular bias and his belief in evolution by means of natural selection, a theory that Belloc asserted had been completely discredited.
+In the 1920s, Belloc criticised H. G. Wells's Outline of History for its secular bias.
+Belloc also criticised Wells' belief in evolution by natural selection, which Belloc asserted had been completely discredited.
 Wells remarked that "Debating Mr. Belloc is like arguing with a hailstorm".
-Belloc's review of Outline of History observed that Wells's book was a powerful and well-written volume "up until the appearance of Man, that is, somewhere around page seven".
+Belloc's review of The Outline of History judged the book to be a powerful and well-written volume "up until the appearance of Man, that is, somewhere around page seven".
 Wells responded with the small book Mr. Belloc Objects.
 Not to be outdone, Belloc followed with Mr. Belloc Still Objects.

 G. G. Coulton wrote Mr. Belloc on Medieval History in a 1920 article.
 After a long-simmering feud, Belloc replied with a booklet, The Case of Dr. Coulton, in 1938.